-The Chair of the Oversight Commission (OC) of Trinity College Dublin Students’ Union (TCDSU), Jason Leonard, has been censured after being accused of having significant involvement in rumours spread last week about a candidate in the Leadership Race.
+The Chair of the Oversight Commission (OC) of Trinity College Dublin Students’ Union (TCDSU), Jason Leonard, has been censured after being accused of having significant involvement in rumours spread last week about a candidate in the TCDSU elections.

-Leonard was present when TCDSU President, Domhnall McGlacken-Byrne, brought a motion to censure to tonight’s meeting of TCDSU Council.
+Leonard was present when Domhnall McGlacken-Byrne, the President of TCDSU, brought a motion to censure him to tonight’s meeting of TCDSU Council.
 A motion to censure is described by the union’s constitution as the “strongest reprimand that Council may give an officer without calling for [their] impeachment”.
 McGlacken-Byrne noted that impeachment is reserved for “when an officer breaks the rules”, and that impartiality was not mandated for the position due to an oversight in the preparing of election regulations.
 On that basis McGlacken-Byrne proposed censure rather than impeachment.

-An unnamed member of Montague’s campaign team confirmed Leonard’s involvement in the controversy: “Leonard heard the rumour from Muireann’s campaign manager and then went to tell people in a group chat where it was screen captured and brought to the attention of the EC.”
+An unnamed member of Montague’s campaign team confirmed Leonard’s involvement in the controversy to The University Times: “Leonard heard the rumour from Muireann’s campaign manager and then went to tell people in a group chat where it was screen captured and brought to the attention of the EC.”
 They explained that the disciplining of Montague was a direct result of Leonard’s actions: “Well from what I gathered the whole reason Muireann got disciplined was because Jason spread the rumour to a group chat.”

 “He was clearly team Muireann when he should have been impartial because of his role.”